When one door closes, another one opens.

 The game is widely marked as the day a young Messi transitioned from one of the game's hottest prospects into one of its most valuable players.

 Last-minute El Clasico winner

-The year 2017 saw another magical Messi performance in an El Clasico, bagging a Bernabeu brace for Barcelona as they defeated their rivals in spectacular fashion.
+The year 2017 saw another magical Messi performance in an El Clasico, bagging a Bernabeu brace for Barca as they defeated their rivals in spectacular fashion.

 In the first half, he was on hand to cancel out Casemiro's opener, before both sides scored another goal each to take it to two apiece.

 With the score level deep into stoppage time, it took a moment of greatness from Barcelona's iconic forward to decide the fixture once and for all.

 The Rosario native euphorically marked his 500th goal for the club just fifteen seconds from time, in one of the best Clasico moments in history.